amazon-archives/wild-rydes-mobile/README.md

   }
 ```

+Change the function to "async" by adding async in the front of `onEmailSubmitted(event)`

 Publish the code with `awsmobile publish`.
 Once the app has been published, enter your email address within the email sign-up form and click **Submit**.

 ### Configure the Email Channel